An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Experiments

-Our experimental evaluation provides several interesting insights into the practical performance of the different algorithms.
-First of all, both \textsc{MIS}-based algorithms generally showed the best solution quality in the field, reaching 85\% of the exact \textsc{Max-IS} size, where we could compare against optimal solutions.
-This is in strong contrast to their factor-4 worst-case approximation guarantee of only 25\%.

 Our algorithm \misr\ avoids storing the intersection graph explicitly.
 Instead, we only store the relevant geometric information in a dynamic data structure and derive edges on demand.
-Therefore it breaks the natural barrier of $\Omega(\Delta)$ (amortized) vertex update in a dynamic graph, where $\Delta$ is the maximum degree in the graph.
-However, it has to find the intersections using the complex range query, which takes $O(\log n)$ time.
-We did not involve any geometric data structure in the baseline MIS approach \misg.
-Recall that, the update of the intersection graph when adding a new rectangle includes the time to figure out the neighborhood of the newly added vertex.
-Therefore, the graph-based algorithm showed a slow insertion update and was quite sensitive to the size of instances in insertion updates.
-However, the deletion update only depends on the degree of the involved vertex, not the size of instances directly.
-And as expected, the graph-based algorithm was indeed much faster for small instances, but \misr\ was more scalable in our experiment.
-However, the intersection graph update for \misg\ can be improved by using additionally a geometric data structure to store the rectangle set and detect intersections.
-We expect that it would show improvements for insertion updates, but may slow down deletions, since the state-of-the art data structure provides only an amortized update time guarantee.
-Therefore, it is an open question whether the performance of \misg\ can indeed be improved by using a suitable dynamic geometric data structure.
-Note, \misr\, too, can sometimes show slower deletions, due to the necessary complex orthogonal range search in some cases.
-Recall that, in our implementation, we used a dynamic range searching data structure from CGAL, which does not provide the theoretical sub-logarithmic worst-case update time of Chan et al.~\cite{ct-dorsr-17} used in Theorem~\ref{thm:mis-rt}.
+Therefore it overcomes the natural barrier of $\Omega(\Delta)$ vertex update in a dynamic graph, where $\Delta$ is the maximum degree in the graph.
+Instead, it has to find the intersections using the complex range query, which takes $O(\log n \log\log n)$ time.
+We observe that \misr\ provides faster update times than \misg\ in general and is more scalable.
+Recall that in our implementation, we used the dynamic range searching data structure from CGAL, which does not provide the theoretical worst-case update time of $O(\log n \log \log n)$ from Theorem~\ref{thm:mis-rt}.
 Exploring how \misr\ can benefit from such a state-of-the-art dynamic data structure in practice remains to be investigated in future work.
 Notwithstanding, it remains to state that even with the suboptimal data structure, \misr\ was able to compute its solutions for up to $32\,000$ squares in less than 1ms.
-So if solution quality is the priority, then the \misr\ algorithm is the method of choice.
-It provides the best solutions (together with \misg), but is significantly more scalable.